benoit-liquet/COMBSS-R-VIGNETTE/Low_dimensional_example.md

 ```

 @Benoit
-- Error with cov.X function, or will cov function do the same job?
+- Error message with cov.X function, or will cov function do the same job?
 Maybe a package is missing?
 - Function noise.compute.from.SNR is missing

 Generate data from a true model